gjongerh/pentaho-upload/README.md

 KettleEnvironment.init();
 ```

+JUnit is working for this **vtg-sparkl-upload** project.
+It makes use of the Jersey testing framework.
+The testing framework boots up his own environment and executes the client and server.

 To build a testing environment for Jersey 1.x we need a WAR file running on tomcat (or other).
 This is done in the **vtg-sparkl-upload-jersey-test** project.
-I havent studied the solution with Jersey and a glassfish serverwith grizzly.
+I haven't studied the solution with Jersey and a glassfish serverwith grizzly.

 Because of my own knowledge if have chosen to use a spring project with jersey support.
 So i have setup the **vtg-sparkl-upload-spring-test** project for testing with Spring boot and Jersey 2.x project.
 I may asume that Pentaho will migrata to Jersey 2.x in the neer future.